 A lack of occupational health and safety (OHS) regulations in a workplace can carry far more than just work-related injuries, accidents and at worst, deaths.
 They carry a significant economic cost with them too.
 Such occurrences can be potentially damaging to a firm’s resources, assets, efficiency and its reputation amongst the general public.

 Accidents in workplaces costs almost 4% of the world’s annual Gross Domestic Product (GDP).
-The picture in Egypt is also not too great.
-In 2015, 273,000 workers suffered injuries relating to their working conditions.
+In Egypt, 273,000 workers suffered injuries relating to their working conditions in 2015.

 According to the latest data from the International Labour Organization (ILO), in 2014, Egypt had 889 non-fatal occupational injuries per 100,000 workers.
 In the same year, 546,751 days of productivity were lost per non-fatal injury due to workers being temporarily unable to work.
+This means that in 2014, Egypt lost nearly 547,000 days of productivity in total thans to workers suffering non-fatal work injuries which incapacitated them.
 In 2015, there were almost 11 work-related fatal injuries per 100,000 workers, meaning more than 3000 fatal accidents in the workplace or due to injuries suffered as a result of working conditions.

 To compare Egypt to another lower-middle income country with a similar size of population, the Philippines had 484 non-fatal occupational injuries per 100,000 workers in 2013.
 The same year, 109,761 days of work were lost per non-fatal occupational injury, and in 2015, there were just under four work-related deaths per 100,000 workers.
 The Philippines also had 0.1 OHS inspectors per 10,000 workers.
 There is no record of the number of inspectors in the ILO’s data on Egypt, but local media sources say there were 1,400 inspectors in 2019, with three entities across the country that require inspection.